This July, spend your summer evenings in a meaningful exploration of Interaction Design at the School of Visual Arts in NYC.

 The explosive market of mobile applications and services presents new challenges and considerations for interaction designers.
 In this course students expand their UX thinking to portable devices, while working on a mobile app design.
 Through exercises in wireframing, screen design, and light-weight digital prototyping, students walk away with a portfolio-quality project that exhibits their understanding of mobile UX/UI best practices with an emphasis on designing for the user.

-Courses take place June 9-July 3, generally scheduled on weekday evenings over the course of one month.
+Courses take place July 11 -August 13, generally scheduled on weekday evenings over the course of one month.
 In addition to evening classes, the summer program offers optional scheduled events and tours to nearby New York City design studios.
 Enrollment in any course provides daytime access to a shared studio workspace and use of department facilities.
 Participants can receive Continuing Education Unit (CEU) credit upon successfully completing a course.

 To register online (US only), visit the course registration page to select available courses.
 A window will pop up showing that the course has been added to your cart for review.
 Once you've added all of the courses you would like to sign up and pay for, click "Complete Registration" from the pop-up window.
 Follow instructions and provide all necessary information.